At a glance

-Your child’s school has to explain why it denied or accepted your request, and what other options it considered.
-This is called prior written notice.
-It also has to tell you how to find more information about IDEA and the evaluation process.
+Your child’s school has to respond to your request within a certain number of days.
+(The time frame varies from state to state.)
+The school has to explain in writing why it denied or accepted your request, and what other options it considered.
+The school also has to tell you how to find more information about IDEA.

 Once the school agrees to evaluate your child, IDEA requires they do it within 60 calendar days.
 But if your state law has a different time frame, that’s the one that’s used.